 Their Compatibility with Children

-The temperament of Geckos varies and we recommend waiting to see how your pet’s is before you let children handle them.
+Their temperament varies and we recommend waiting to see how your pet’s is before you let children handle them.
 Crested Geckos tend to jump and children may not be able to handle them.
 Gold-Dust Geckos don’t like handling and should also not be handled by children.

 Always have an adult supervise the interactions between your Gecko and children until you know that your children know how to act with them.